pzel/testdouble-test-wiki/Necessary-&-Sufficient.md

 ## Sufficient

-Each test should ensure all the behaviors the author wants to ensure about the subject.
+"Sufficient" in this case means that each test actually specifies all the behaviors the author wants to ensure the subject exhibits.

 Examples of **insufficient tests** follow